-‘Young And The Restless’ Spoilers: JT Rages At Victoria – Dangerous Symptoms Hint At Deeper Problem
+‘Young And The Restless’ Spoilers: JT Rages At Victoria — Dangerous Symptoms Hint At Deeper Problem

 JT Confesses Next Week

 Young and the Restless spoilers from Soap Central for next week reveal that JT finally opens up to Victoria about his anger issues and medical problem.
 JT fast-tracked his romance with Vikki, moved in with her, and even talked marriage although Vikki shot him down.
 So why is JT trying so hard to push their relationship forward?
 Is it because he knows his time is running out?
-Is JT trying to cram as much life and happiness into the life he has left?
+Is JT trying to cram as much happiness as possible into the life he has left?

-Medical research on the after-effects of electrocution show symptoms that symptoms like JT’s can turn up years after the event including anger and aggressive behavior.
+Medical research on the after-effects of electrocution show that symptoms like JT’s can turn up years after the event including anger and aggressive behavior.
 Other research shows that electrocution can result in delayed death, so JT’s time might be running out.
 Did Thad Luckinbill come back to Y&R only to see his character die and break Vikki’s heart?
 Check out the latest YR scoop on Chelsea’s surprise marriage proposal to Nick, romantic Valentine’s Day photos, and Greg Rikaart’s return for Chelsea’s exit plot.
 Watch CBS every day for new Y&R episodes and check back here often for the latest The Young and the Restless spoilers and news.